johannesnicolaus/nfcore-rnaseq-uvpbs/README.md

 Where `SINGULARITY_DIRECTORY` is the directory where the images are stored.

+## To resume job
+If somehow the job was aborted due to errors or any other problem, it is possible to continue from the last succesful checkpoint by addint the following parameter: <br>
+`-resume`

 For further questions contact Nico at: <br>
 nico@protein.osaka-u.ac.jp <br>
 johannes.nicolaus@gmail.com